HFS学习总结

 9. /usr/src : Source code

-, there are no specific guidelines for this directory.
-For systems based on Linux libc
+For systems based on glibc, there are no specific guidelines for this directory.
+For systems based on Linux libc revisions prior to glibc, the following guidelines and rationale apply:

 The only source code that should be placed in a specific location is the Linux kernel source code.
-It is located in /usr/src/linux
+It is located in /usr/src/linux.

 If a C or C++ compiler is installed, but the complete Linux kernel source code is not installed, then the include files from the kernel source code must be located in these directories: